 Supplemental Instruction (SI) is a voluntary and free academic assistance program that uses peer-led study groups to help students in traditionally difficult courses – those with low completion rates (D’s, F’s, and W’s).
 SI sessions are led by Georgia State University students who excelled in the course to which they are assigned.
 SI leaders attend the lecture and prepare activity-based SI sessions that correspond with the material covered in class.
 These SI sessions help current students re-enforce course material and acquire valuable study strategies.
 Students can learn more about SI at Supplemental Instruction Information for Students.
-Faculty can learn more about supplemental instruction at Supplemental Instruction Information for Faculty.

 The University Library, which has facilities at the downtown and Perimeter campuses, provides a wide array of services to support student success.
 In addition to giving students access to hard copy and digital materials, computer labs, printers, and copiers, the University Library allows students to check out laptops and reserve study rooms, visualization rooms, and other rooms with audio-visual equipment.
 Research support for students includes research guides and citation software.
-The University Library maintains lists of library services for undergraduate students and library services for graduate students.

 Online courses and hybrid courses offered at Georgia State University assist in increasing student access to higher education.
 These modes of course delivery offer both new opportunities and new challenges.
-Therefore, faculty members teaching such courses should take full advantage of the training and support offered by the Center for Teaching and Learning.
+Therefore, faculty members teaching such courses should take full advantage of the training and support offered by the Center for Excellence in Teaching and Learning.
 Ranging from guidance in using sound pedagogical practices to assistance in using many forms of instructional technology and multimedia, CETL’s many services include certificates in online teaching, guidance on creating e-content, video and audio recording studios, a proctored lab for online exams, assistance in creating accessible materials, and support for using specific technologies.

 Signature Experience courses are courses in which “students are encouraged to be active in their own education.”
 In the context of an academic course, students participate in experiences that go beyond traditional classroom experiences, such as simulations, academic internships, field experiences, clinical experience, research, or study abroad.
 Signature Experience courses are offered in 6 areas at Georgia State: art, city, global, professional, research, and service.
 Faculty can learn more about experiential learning at Signature Experience.